-Internet Protocol version 6, is a new addressing protocol designed to incorporate whole sort of requirement of future internet known to us as Internet version 2.
-This protocol as its predecessor IPv4, works on Network Layer (Layer-3).
-Along with its offering of enormous amount of logical address space, this protocol has ample of features which addresses today’s shortcoming of IPv4.
+Internet Protocol version 6 is a new addressing protocol designed to incorporate all the possible requirements of future Internet known to us as Internet version 2.
+This protocol as its predecessor IPv4, works on the Network Layer (Layer-3).
+Along with its offering of an enormous amount of logical address space, this protocol has ample features to which address the shortcoming of IPv4.

-So far, IPv4 has proven itself as a robust routable addressing protocol and has served human being for decades on its best-effort-delivery mechanism.
-It was designed in early 80’s and did not get any major change afterward.
-At the time of its birth, Internet was limited only to a few Universities for their research and to Department of Defense.
-IPv4 is 32 bits long which offers around 4,294,967,296 (232) addresses.
+So far, IPv4 has proven itself as a robust routable addressing protocol and has served us for decades on its best-effort-delivery mechanism.
+It was designed in the early 80’s and did not get any major change afterward.
+At the time of its birth, Internet was limited only to a few universities for their research and to the Department of Defense.
+IPv4 is 32 bits long and offers around 4,294,967,296 (232) addresses.
 This address space was considered more than enough that time.
-Given below are major points which played key role in birth of IPv6:
+Given below are the major points that played a key role in the birth of IPv6:

 Internet has grown exponentially and the address space allowed by IPv4 is saturating.
-There is a requirement of protocol which can satisfy the need of future Internet addresses which are expected to grow in an unexpected manner.
+There is a requirement to have a protocol that can satisfy the needs of future Internet addresses that is expected to grow in an unexpected manner.

-IPv4 on its own does not provide any security feature which is vulnerable as data on Internet, which is a public domain, is never safe.
-Data has to be encrypted with some other security application before being sent on Internet.
+IPv4 on its own does not provide any security feature.
+Data has to be encrypted with some other security application before being sent on the Internet.

 IPv4 enabled clients can be configured manually or they need some address configuration mechanism.
-There exists no technique which can configure a device to have globally unique IP address.
+It does not have a mechanism to configure a device to have globally unique IP address.

 Till date, Internet Protocol has been recognized has IPv4 only.
 Version 0 to 3 were used while the protocol was itself under development and experimental process.
 So, we can assume lots of background activities remain active before putting a protocol into production.
-Similarly, protocol version 5 was used while experimenting with stream protocol for internet.
+Similarly, protocol version 5 was used while experimenting with the stream protocol for Internet.
 It is known to us as Internet Stream Protocol which used Internet Protocol number 5 to encapsulate its datagram.
-Though it was never brought into public use, but it was already used.
+It was never brought into public use, but it was already used.

-Here is a table of IP version and their use:
+Here is a table of IP versions and how they are used:

-After IPv4’s development in early 80s, the available IPv4 address pool begun to shrink rapidly as the demand of addresses exponentially increased with Internet.
-Taking pre-cognizance of situation that might arise IETF, in 1994, initiated the development of an addressing protocol to replace IPv4.
-The progress of IPv6 can be tracked by means of RFC published:
+After IPv4’s development in the early 80s, the available IPv4 address pool begun to shrink rapidly as the demand of addresses exponentially increased with Internet.
+Taking pre-cognizance of the situation that might arise, IETF, in 1994, initiated the development of an addressing protocol to replace IPv4.
+The progress of IPv6 can be tracked by means of the RFC published:

 1998 – RFC 2460 – Basic Protocol